Instructions for importing references from hundreds of specific databases are available at the RefWorks website

 Using Refworks with Microsoft Word

-Write-N-Cite, a downloadable RefWorks utility, allows you to add references to a Word manuscript from your RefWorks account.
-Download Write-N-Cite by first accessing your RefWorks account.
-Once in your account, select "Write-N-Cite" found in the "Tools" drop-down menu.
-Installation instructions are available on the download page.
+Write-N-Cite allows you to add references to a Word manuscript from your RefWorks account.
+Download Write-N-Cite by accessing your RefWorks account, selecting "Write-N-Cite" found in the "Tools" drop-down menu, and following the installation instructions.

-When you access Write-N-Cite from off campus you will be asked for a "group code."
-You can access it here.
+When accessing Write-N-Cite from off campus you will be asked for a "group code."

 NIH Public Access Compliant Citations